SRT31/high-speed-camera/README.md

 After weighing the options, we chose the second method.
 It offered greater timing accuracy, ensured perfect alignment between droplet detection and camera recording, and required minimal additional hardware, as the sensor was already integrated into the exhibit’s control system.

 Since the UV LEDs and OLED display were not yet connected, we had no visual confirmation that the optical drop sensor was functioning.
-To create a temporary diagnostic method, we modified the code so that specific pins would output a high signal whenever the sensor output went lowת which should occur when a droplet passes through and blocks the beam, pulling the sensor line to 0.
+To create a temporary diagnostic method, we modified the code so that specific pins would output a high signal whenever the sensor output went low, which should occur when a droplet passes through and blocks the beam, pulling the sensor line to 0.
 In the original code, the sensor input pin was defined as:

 #define SENSOR_IN (A0)